Signum University’s Fourth Annual Texas

-Signum University is pleased to announce its third annual Texas Literature & Language Symposium (aka “TexMoot”) on Saturday, February 15 2020, in the great city of Houston, Texas.
-Here is the University’s event page, from which you can explore everything else Signum has to offer.
-TexMoot will offer a gleeful gallimaufry of short papers, longer talks, lively curated conversations, writing and podcasting workshops, a panel of special guests, a keynote presentation, creative performances, gaming, a costume contest, dancing, and lots of fellowship and local flavor.
-Register now to enjoy this balanced blend of academic rigor and avid literary fandom.
-Stay tuned on the Announcements page and in our Facebook group for more information about special guests, optional pre-conference activities, lodging, workshop participation, local eateries, and more.
+Signum University is pleased to announce its fourth annual Texas Literature & Language Symposium (aka “TexMoot”) on Saturday, February 13th, 2021, in the great universe of Internet, Texas.
+TexMoot will offer a gleeful gallimaufry of lively curated conversations, a keynote presentation, workshops, and lots of fellowship and social time.
+Plan ahead to enjoy this balanced blend of academic rigor and avid literary fandom.
+Stay tuned on the Announcements page and in our Facebook group for more information about special guests, optional pre-conference activities, workshop participation, and more.
+Visit our CFP page for info about how to submit a topic for discussion; the deadline is January 16th.
 Email firstname.lastname@example.org with questions.

 What is a “Moot”?